MSW Fellowship in Aging

 How to Apply

-The Application for the Fellowship in Aging 2019-2020 will be open in the fall semester 2018 for traditional MSW students starting their advanced year (2nd year) field placements in the fall of 2019.
+The Application for the Fellowship in Aging 2019-2020 is now open for traditional MSW students starting their advanced year (2nd year) field placements in the fall of 2019.
+The application closes on 12/31/2018.

 The application involves completing an online form and, if selected as a candidate, participating in an interview.